Michel Clouscard: From social struggles in a market economy to neo-fascism

 Thus, the critical analysis of the social progress during the 20th century cannot be valid as a moral criticism of the emancipation of women or young people, but as a critical analysis of the creation of new markets by the softening of moral repression.
-The deceptive powers of capitalism (advertising communication, etc.) precede the individual who attaches himself to models of "emancipated" behaviors that "liberate the body" without liberating either the soul or the labor power of the individuals of the Collective Worker forced to exploit themselves to participate in the system of the signs of the enjoyment.
+The deceptive powers of capitalism (advertising communication, etc.) precede the individual who attaches himself to models of "emancipated" behaviours that "liberate the body" without liberating either the soul or the labour power of the individuals of the Collective Worker forced to exploit themselves to participate in the system of signs of enjoyment.

-Social struggles are thus exploited and instrumentalized by the very form of society.
+Social struggles are thus exploited and instrumentalised by the very form of society.
 Aided by the tremendous gains in productivity allowing for the industrial production of subsistence and capital goods, the market economy finds commercial outlets for social demands, but in a regime of social inequality.
-The poorest have access to the same cultural models as the richest, but while the working class is still exploited to produce and only has access to minimal frivolous consumption – sometimes only the most modest signs – the new middle and bourgeois strata consume much more without producing and have access to the luxury "range" of the new products: leisure, travel, luxury organic products, marginal and alternative lifestyles, moralizing contestation of capitalist relations, etc.
+The poorest have access to the same cultural models as the richest, but while the working class is still exploited to produce and only has access to minimal frivolous consumption – sometimes only the most modest signs – the new middle and bourgeois strata consume much more without producing and have access to the luxury "range" of the new products: leisure, travel, luxury organic products, marginal and alternative lifestyles, moralising contestation of capitalist relations, etc.

 Animation and management at the service of seduction capitalism

-Animation and management are the populist and demagogic side of the new libertine culture of the dominant classes which promises enjoyment to the working class and generates a consensual discourse of diversion to demobilize the political fight of the workers.
+Animation and management are the populist and demagogic side of the new libertine culture of the dominant classes which promises enjoyment to the working class and generates a consensual discourse of diversion to demobilise the political fight of the workers.
 The originality of this ideology is certainly constituted by the abandonment of the great and problematic collective narratives that oblige to take into account the social classes.
 For the first time, the ideological production focuses on creating a collective narrative of the emancipation of the individual within a new libertarian and benevolent society.
 The problems of work are not addressed from a collective perspective but by targeting the individual.
-This culture (participation and discourse) that rejects the class struggle, tends to mask or minimize the importance of class differences, covers the real by what Clouscard designates and conceptualizes as a "seduction", resurgence of sophistry for new targets:
+This culture (participation and discourse) that rejects class struggle, tends to mask or minimise the importance of class differences, covers the real by what Clouscard designates and conceptualises as a "seduction", resurgence of sophistry for new targets:

 "Seduction is the power of language independently of the concept, independently of wisdom.
 At a given moment, a discourse can appear that has the power to annihilate being: it is the discourse of appearance, the discourse of seduction.
 Truth as such is then covered."